Durham Neighborhood Bike Routes

 Bicycle boulevards are streets with low motorized traffic volumes and speeds, designated and designed to give bicycle travel priority.
 Bicycle Boulevards use signs, pavement markings, and speed and volume management measures to discourage through trips by motor vehicles and create safe, convenient bicycle crossings of busy arterial streets.

 The City has enough funding to develop the first phase of bicycle boulevards that will total approximately 7 miles.
-Design is currently underway, with construction expected in late 2019.
+Design is currently underway, with construction expected in 2021.